kandarpa02/LeNet_5/README.md

 ## Requirements
-**I trained the and saved the best model, you can simply load the model and do predictions, in Jupyter notebook!**
+**I trained and saved the best model, you can simply load the model and do predictions, in Jupyter notebook!**

 To run this project, you need the following Python libraries: